Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/topics.md

 * Markup as an expression of the data model; making the implicit explicit and machine-actionable
 * The relationships among model, syntax, and markup semantics
 * How modeling reduces iterations of the document analysis → schema development → markup pipeline
-* Community-driven (prescriptive) vs research-driven (descriptive) analysis; “how do I do this in X?” vs “how should I model this?”
+* Reconciling community-driven (prescriptive) and research-driven (descriptive) analysis; “how do I do this in X?” vs “how should I model this?”
 * Modular development: the digital edition as a computational pipeline
 * Modeling in plain text and in XML